nickjbianco/expedite/README.md

 };
 ```

-- shuffle is a function that takes in a list and returns that list in a randomly shuffled order.
+The `shuffle` function accepts an array and returns a new array in a randomly shuffled order.

 ```javascript
 const shuffle = (list) => {